vtrivedy/r1_vlm/README.md

 ## Example Reasoning Trace:
 Here's an example where the message is `VISION`.
+You can see this model learned to "repeat" itself to verify its solution while thinking.

 ![Decoder Image](images/example_decoder.webp)